ayubon/vehicle-auc/docs/FRONTEND_ONBOARDING.md

 ### 5. Authentication (Clerk)

-We use Clerk for SSO, synced to Flask JWT:
+We use Clerk for SSO, synced to the Go backend:

 ```tsx
 import { useAuth } from '@/hooks';